 As for feral cats, we, humans, put them there and therefore we have an obligation to treat them humanely and decently.
 If we wish to reduce their population size it needs to be done humanely and with sympathy to their plight.
 The only known way to do that currently is through trap-neuter-release.

 He also calls feral cats “ditch tigers”, a highly derogatory term indicating his thoughts about feral cats.

 He calls himself Sam Wood Outdoors on Facebook.
 His attitude towards animals tells me that he was raised by his parents to treat animals cruelly.
 I believe that it is he who needs educating and enlightening.

 The depth of his feelings and the depth of my feelings towards animals indicates that we are miles apart.
 So far apart that we will never be able to agree on the relationship of humans to animals both domestic and wild.
 This is depressing because if humans are to improve their relationship with animals, which I believe is essential if we are to preserve wildlife on the planet, we need to alter the attitude of people like Sam Wood.
 I don’t see any chance of that, not within the next 50 to 100 years.

 P.S.
 You can’t access his Facebook page from a search engine result.
 Update: Elisa has found his FB page.

 P.P.S.
-I wish to thank with great appreciation all cat lovers and animal advocates and any other decent person who was made a comment in support of this article.
+I wish to thank with great appreciation all cat lovers and animal advocates (and any other decent person) who have made a comment in support of this article.
 Thank you very much.
 I also wish to add that I do sometimes allow cat haters and feral cat shooters to comment on this page in order to keep a balanced viewpoint.
 I do not believe in censoring people (provided they don’t insult others) but everything that they have said is misleading and incorrect and what they do is illegal even if the authorities might turn a blind eye to it.